Sanglorian/orcus/Orcus Classes and Powers - current.md

 You can choose powers from your class disciplines.
 When you do so, you can replace any reference to the discipline's key ability with Constitution instead.
 You can replace any reference to the discipline's secondary ability or abilities with the secondary ability linked to your talent.

 **Class Disciplines:** Red in Tooth and Claw, Strong Bidding, Frontline Fighting.

+### Dualclass

+You belong to the Sylvan class (along with any other classes that you belong to), and gain the following benefit:

+* Choose a rampage power.
+Once per encounter, you can use that power.

 ## Animal Companions